 “You cannot cure what you refuse to diagnose.”

 The diagnosis is state-sponsored theft.
-The United States Department of Agriculture, through its loan programs, weaponized capital against Black farmers.
-It denied them the operating credit that is the lifeblood of agriculture, forcing them into foreclosure or distress sales to white neighbors.
-It then certified and legitimized that theft through its own paperwork.
+The USDA, through its loan programs, weaponized capital against Black farmers.
+It denied them the operating credit that is the lifeblood of agriculture.
+It forced them into foreclosure or distress sales to white neighbors.
+It then certified that theft through its own paperwork.
 This was not a passive failure of bureaucracy.
 It was an active, decades-long campaign of financial strangulation.

 The secondary diagnosis is the myth of neutrality.
 We are told markets are blind, that history just happens, that 90% asset loss across a single demographic is a tragic anomaly.
 That is a lie.
 The data is the evidence.
 From 14% of all farmers to 1.7% in one century.
 This was a planned demolition.
 You do not lose 90% of anything by accident.
 You lose it by design.